johnathan-codes/cwaas/README.md

 While in your heroku app dashboard click on `Open app`.

 Done!
 Now go!
-Prepare your shopping list for your next trip to the mall :blush:
+Prepare your list of TV shows you are currently watching :blush: